Lake Country Stump Grinding logo Lake Country Stump Grinding (262) 710-1956

 5. Terrain and slope.
 Flat lawn pricing is baseline.
 Slopes over 15° require extra setup time and sometimes mat boards.
 Lakefront properties on Pewaukee Lake, Lac La Belle, or Pine Lake often have slope premiums of 10–20%.

 6. Number of stumps in one visit.
 The first stump pays full price.
-Stumps 2–4 typically drop to $40–$75 each.
+Stumps 2–4 usually drop to $40–$75 each.
 Beyond that, hourly pricing or a flat-day rate often kicks in.
-Multi-stump math is also where rental starts to make sense — see our rental vs. pro breakdown.
+Multi-stump math is also where rental starts to make sense.
+See our rental vs. pro breakdown.

 7. Cleanup level.
 Basic cleanup (chips swept into pile or hole) is usually included.
 Full haul-away is $40–$80.
 Topsoil + seed restoration is $10–$20 per inch.